ai-forever/Real-ESRGAN/README.md

 # Real-ESRGAN
 PyTorch implementation of a Real-ESRGAN model trained on custom dataset.
 This model shows better results on faces compared to the original version.
 It is also easier to integrate this model into your projects.

+Real-ESRGAN is an upgraded [ESRGAN](https://arxiv.org/abs/1809.00219) trained with pure synthetic data is capable of enhancing details while removing annoying artifacts for common real-world images.

 You can try it in [google colab](https://colab.research.google.com/drive/1yO6deHTscL7FBcB6_SRzbxRr1nVtuZYE?usp=sharing)

 - Paper: [Real-ESRGAN: Training Real-World Blind Super-Resolution with Pure Synthetic Data](https://arxiv.org/abs/2107.10833)